 - Chondrosarcoma – One-third of bone tumors found in cartilage and occurs more frequently in adults.
 This form of bone cancer is common in older adults and often develops in spine and pelvis.

 Other less known subtypes of bone cancer include:

 - Fibrosarcoma of Bone

 - Hemangioendothelioma of Bone

 What are the Symptoms and Risk Factors?

-The size and location of bone tumors influence what kind of symptoms a person experiences.
+The size and location of bone tumors influence what kind of symptoms a person experiences when having a form of bone cancer.
 If a tumor is located around joints then swelling and tenderness will cause a lot of pain.
 A person could be prone to fractures as a result of deterioration caused by bone tumors.
 Additional symptoms can include weight loss, fatigue or anemia.